boardzilla/boardzilla-docs/docs/game/flow.md

 ### Current Flow Position

-For many flow commands, it is necessary to know what the current position is.
+For many Flow commands, it is necessary to know what the current position is.
 For example in a simple `for i` loop, we need to access `i` and have logic that depends on its current value.

-Basically all function parameters in flow commands accept a single argument of type [`FlowArguments`](../api/modules#flowarguments) for this purpose.
+Basically all function parameters in Flow commands accept a single argument of type [`FlowArguments`](../api/modules#flowarguments) for this purpose.
 The argument is a single object that contains all values "in scope" at this point in the flow.
 There are two types of values included here: